leonardosarmentocastro/the-owl/contributing.md

 * Examples on `README.md` should be more succinct and show the end minimal setup for an Express API (e.g. the route `[get]users/:id`);
 * The ["Documentation"](https://github.com/leonardosarmentocastro/the-owl#documentation) section should include examples regarding the exposed API methods: `buildHeaders`, `connect` and `createDocs`.
 * Highlight the most important parts of the code as React docs does.

-## How to start developing on the codebase?

-The library is written in pure Javascript, so no transpilation is required.

-Install dependencies with `npm install` and use `npm test` to develop changes/features/fixes securely.

-The examples folder has a project which `the-owl` is symlinked as dependency on `package.json`, so whatever changes to `src/` will be automatically working on the example on each run.